 - Turtle surveys (Sept-Mar) involving beach patrols and monitoring of nests.
 Water snorkeling may also be involved.

 - Coco de Mer surveys which record information on male/female species.
 Volunteers visit Valle de Mer on Praslin island and get the chance to meet Chris Kaiser, consultant and researcher of the endemic species.

 - Giant Tortoise census of the population living on Curieuse.
 These animals are hunted and eggs taken to either eat or sell on as pets.
 Volunteers get involved in assisting rangers with tracking and monitoring as well as the counting of any new nests and eggs.

 - Mangrove census in an attempt to rehabilitate the plantations destroyed in the 2004 Tsunami.

 - Volunteers conduct bird surveys during hikes around the island, using both sight and sound surveying methodologies.

 This expedition requires a full time commitment.
 Depending on your length of stay volunteers can expect to have a few free weekends to explore the surround islands.

 Where you’ll stay

 During your project dates, your accommodation and food are included in the project cost.
 The base is located on Curieuse Island, surrounded by waters rich in marine wildlife.
-The island is situated in a protected National Marine Park and we are the only international organization allowed to operate there.
+The island is situated in a protected National Marine Park and our program implementer is the only international organization allowed to operate there.
 Accommodation is basic and you will be sharing in mixed-gender dorm rooms with bunkbeds.
 There is limited running water and you can expect bucket showers.
 Food is basic (rice, pasta, potatoes with fresh vegetable orders once a week).
 Volunteers take turns preparing the daily meals in the communal kitchen.
 There is very limited mobile reception and volunteers are allowed to bring their laptops, however charging times are limited and priority is given to communication equipment.